arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 Pressing **Tab** automatically completes commands and file names, saving typing and preventing errors.

-To stop a running command, press **CTRL + C** immediately.
-To clear your terminal screen of clutter, use **CTRL + L**.
+To stop a running command, press **CTRL + C**.
+To clear your terminal screen, use **CTRL + L**.

-The up and down arrow keys let you navigate through previously entered commands, making it easy to repeat or modify recent commands.
+The `up` and `down` arrow keys let you navigate through previously entered commands, making it easy to repeat or modify recent commands.
 The reverse search feature, activated with **CTRL + R**, allows you to search through your entire command history by typing a few characters.

 ### Getting Help